-No trees are proposed for removal as a result of the project.
-Any future impacts to oak trees associated with potential residential development after recordation of the new parcels, would be mitigated as part of future building and/or grading permit review.
+Any impacts to oak trees associated with future residential development after recordation of the new lots would be mitigated as part of future residential building or grading permits.
 The project is consistent with this policy.

 3.0 ZONING FINDINGS

 3.1 The project is consistent with Table 130.24.030 (Residential Zone Development Standards).